DouweHorsthuis/Flanker_task_experiment/README.md

 ### Data collection
-This experiment is used to collected EEG data and RT data.
+This experiment is used to collected EEG data, eye tracking data and RT data.
 **There are 4 Scenario Files because the paradigm needs to be ran 4x to get enough trials.**

 <!-- LICENSE -->